-Certain of the exhibits and schedules to this Exhibit have been omitted in accordance with Regulation S-K Item 601(a)(5).
-The Company agrees to furnish a copy of all omitted exhibits and schedules to the SEC upon its request.

-- + Indicates a management contract or compensatory plan. - # Portions of this Exhibit have been omitted in accordance with Regulation S-K Item 601(b)(10)(iv).
-The Registrant agrees to furnish an unredacted copy of this Exhibit to the SEC upon its request. - Filed herewith. - Previously filed.
++ Certain of the exhibits and schedules to this Exhibit have been omitted in accordance with Regulation S-K Item 601(a)(5).
+The Company agrees to furnish a copy of all omitted exhibits and # Portions of this Exhibit have been omitted in accordance with Regulation S-K Item 601(b)(10)(iv).
+The Registrant agrees to furnish an unredacted copy of this Exhibit to the SEC upon its